IgorMundstein/WinMemoryCleaner/README.md

 ### Processes excluded from optimization

-- The user can build a list of processes to ignore when memory is optimized.
+- You can build a list of processes to ignore when memory is optimized.

 ### Settings